 The house we moved into a number of years ago has a big back yard at least bigger than any other back yard we've had and it definitely warranted a riding mower.
 So I took a trip to my local Home Depot and reviewed my options.
-(Interestingly, I received no assistance from the staff there but that's fodder for another blog post about OEMs choosing the proper sales channels.)
+(Interestingly, I received no assistance from the staff there but that's fodder for another blog post about OEMs and their sales channel relationships.)
 Among the variety of mowers, the creme de la creme seemed to be the John Deere.
 At least that was my perception at the time.

 Since 1971, their advertising had told me "Nothing Runs Like A Deere."
 Some farmers I knew lived, breathed and bled green.
 And I knew I'd get the coveted and exclusive John Deere hat with my purchase.
 "Certainly, a Deere would cut better," I told myself.
 "And surely it will be more durable," I surmised.